This guide will help you find the best electric toothbrush so you can say goodbye to that old-school toothbrush and hello to a healthier smile.

 - Satisfaction is guaranteed and if not you get a full refund.
 Try it for 60 days and return it if you feel it’s not worth the money.

-- Whiter and cleaner teeth is guaranteed thanks to dentist-inspired ProWhite refill brush head that polishes each and every teeth.
+- Whiter and cleaner teeth are guaranteed thanks to dentist-inspired ProWhite refill brush head that polishes each and every teeth.

 - Battery life is not good.